muijf/unsorted/README.md

-This is a collection of unsorted packages with useful functions and types that are not yet in their own package.
+A collection of unsorted utilities that don't have their own package yet.

 ## Packages

 - [Utils](./packages/utils)